google/zetasql/docs/query-syntax.md

 </pre>

 A `WINDOW` clause defines a list of named windows.
-A named window represents a group of rows in a table upon which to use an [analytic function][analytic-concepts].
+A named window represents a group of rows in a table upon which to use a [window function][window-function-calls].
 A named window can be defined with a [window specification][query-window-specification] or reference another named window.
 If another named window is referenced, the definition of the referenced window must precede the referencing window.